engtuncay/engtuncay.github.io/vue/js-vue-3-component-3-slot-dynamic-comp.md

 ## Scoped Styles

+**Note:**

-*Note:* no matter where you added your styling, it would always be treated as global styling that affects the entire app unless it is defined with scoped attribute.
+No matter where you added your styling, it would always be treated as global styling that affects the entire app unless it is defined with scoped attribute.

-Vue component'imizde style etiketimize/elementine scoped attribute'ı ekleriz.
+(tor:Vue component'imizde style etiketine scoped attribute eklemezsek stiller global olarak kabul eder.
+Her yerde geçerli olur.)

 ```html
 <style scoped>